Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 - "Lunches made the night before, all clothes set out for the morning, everything is written on the home calendar and typed into phone calendars.
 School Bags gone through minute kids get home, things signed and sent back when you get them." - Gen S.

-- "Dry erase calendar for the entire family.
-Keep in the foyer by the door.
+- "Dry-erase calendar for the entire family.
+Could you keep it in the foyer by the door?
 Easy to maintain schedules for everyone.
 Work around others with time." - Joey P.

 Why 'Follow Your Dreams' May Be the Worst Advice You Ever Heard